Joseph in Islam: Family reunion

-To distance themselves from the perceived thief, they argue, "If he is a thief, then his (full) brother [Joseph] was a thief before him".
-Joseph hides his anger and thinks to himself, "You are in a worse position [than I]".
-After much angry discussion, the brothers try to have Benjamin released by offering themselves instead; however, Joseph denies this and says that the one who committed the crime should be the one who atones.
-Reuben, feeling immense guilt for breaking his father's promise twice (with Joseph and then again with Benjamin), swears he will not leave Egypt until his father allows him or God wills it.
-To prove they did not abandon Benjamin with malicious intent, they tell Jacob of their brother's crime, and use the caravan they traveled with as witnesses.
+To distance themselves from the perceived thief, they argue, "If he is a thief, then his (full) brother [Yusuf] was a thief before him".
+Yusuf hides his anger and thinks to himself, "You are in a worse position [than I]".
+After much angry discussion, the brothers try to have Binyamin released by offering themselves instead; however, Yusuf denies this and says that the one who committed the crime should be the one who atones.
+Reuben, feeling immense guilt for breaking his father's promise twice (with Yusuf and then again with Binyamin), swears he will not leave Egypt until his father allows him or God wills it.
+To prove they did not abandon Binyamin with malicious intent, they tell Yaqub of their brother's crime, and use the caravan they traveled with as witnesses.

 Upon his return Yusuf (left) is embraced and kissed by his father, Yaqub, who believed his son had died.

 However, knowing they lied in the past, he does not believe them, accusing them of evil-doing, and goes blind from weeping for his missing sons.
-Forty years after Joseph was taken from his father, Jacob still misses him, in which the brothers exasperatedly remark, "By Allah!
-You will not cease to remember Joseph until you lose your health or [even] your life!".
-Jacob sends the brothers back to find out about Benjamin and Joseph.
+Forty years after Yusuf was taken from his father, Yaqub still misses him, in which the brothers exasperatedly remark, "By Allah!
+You will not cease to remember Yusuf until you lose your health or [even] your life!".
+Yaqub sends the brothers back to find out about Binyamin and Yusuf.
 Upon their return, they plead for supplies despite not having any money.
-Joseph then asks, "Do you remember what you did to Joseph and his brother when you were ignorant?".
-The brothers, realizing his true identity, admit their wrongdoing, and Joseph forgives them.
-He then gives them one of his shirts to offer Jacob.
+Yusuf then asks, "Do you remember what you did to Yusuf and his brother when you were ignorant?".
+The brothers, realizing his true identity, admit their wrongdoing, and Yusuf forgives them.
+He then gives them one of his shirts to offer Yaqub.

-As the brothers make their way back from Egypt, Jacob tells his relatives, "Indeed I smell the fragrance of Joseph.
+As the brothers make their way back from Egypt, Yaqub tells his relatives, "Indeed I smell the fragrance of Yusuf.
 I say so although you may think that I am feeble-minded", to which his family members respond: "By Allah!
 You are still in your old delusion".
-However, Jacob is proven right when the brothers come back, giving Joseph's garment to him.
+However, Yaqub is proven right when the brothers come back, giving Yusuf's garment to him.
 He presses it to his face and his vision is restored.
 Then he tells his relatives, "Did I not tell you that I know from God what you do not know?".
-According to al-Ṭabari, this means that "from the truth of the interpretation of Joseph's dream in which he saw eleven planets and the sun and the moon bowing down to him, he knew that which they did not know".
-The brothers ask Jacob for forgiveness, to which their father promises to pray for them.
+According to al-Ṭabari, this means that "from the truth of the interpretation of Yusuf's dream in which he saw eleven planets and the sun and the moon bowing down to him, he knew that which they did not know".
+The brothers ask Yaqub for forgiveness, to which their father promises to pray for them.